it-novum/openITCOCKPIT-documentation/en/docs/additional/theming.md

 To import an exported design, click on the "Import" button and upload the corresponding `.json` file.

-For example, you can use this method to load our [Halloween theme for openITCOCKPIT ](https://github.com/it-novum/oitc-halloween-theme) laden.
+For example, you can use this method to load our [Halloween theme for openITCOCKPIT ](https://github.com/it-novum/oitc-halloween-theme).

 ![Halloween theme for openITCOCKPIT](/images/openitcockpit-Halloween-login.jpg)